julianguyn/tcga-snakemake/docs/devnotes.md

 # Developer Notes

-## Purpose of This Section
+## Overview of Section

-This section is for documenting technical decisions, challenges, and solutions encountered during your project.
-These notes are valuable for:

-- Future you (who will forget why certain decisions were made)
-- Collaborators who join the project later
-- People coming from your publication who want to reproduce your work
-- Anyone who might want to extend your research

-## What to Document
+This section documents technical decisions in creating the TCGA data objects.

 ### Design Decisions